ThomasM85/ThomasM85/snippets/gridmecss/README.md

 Works on all modern browsers.

 - HTML 5
-- CSS 3 with properties, Properties and Grid modules
+- CSS 3 with properties and Grid modules

 ## Usage